The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

 Siberian peashrub is a beautiful flowering shrub that grows very well as a hedge.
 It can grow as high as 6m and as wide as 4m.

 It’s quite a sturdy plant that can grow well in clay, loam, or sandy soil, with either acidic or alkaline PH.

 Additionally, it tolerates full sun just as much as partial shade.

 Siberian peashrub produces lovely yellow flowers in the spring and later in the season creates small pea stalks.

 If you want to take one plant and multiply it into many, check out my guide on how to Propagate Siberian Peashrubs.

 Redosier Dogwood is a beautiful coral-red branched shrub that can grow up to 3m in height with half as much in spread.

-You can grow in partial to full sun, on slight acidic wet, humous rich organic soils.
+You can grow in partial to full sun, on slightly acidic wet, humous-rich organic soils.